 CMOS Reloaded is a technology that allows storing multiple user-defined BIOS settings by using the BIOS utility to save, load and name the settings.
-This is especially useful to overclockers who require saving a variety of overclocked settings and being able supports both Plug-and-Play and hot plugging.
+This is especially usessetting storage ful to overclockers who require saving a variety of overclocked settings and being able to conveniently switch between these settings simultaneously.